 When tobacco is smoked, nicotine is absorbed through the wall lining of the small air sacs in the lungs.
 Comparatively, when tobacco products are sniffed or chewed, nicotine is instead absorbed through the mucous membranes of the nose or mouth.
 Nicotine can also be absorbed through the skin.

-Regardless of how nicotine is absorbed, it enters the bloodstream where it circulates throughout the body and travels to the brain where it crosses the blood-brain barrier.
-Once in the brain, it binds to and activates receptors called the cholinergic receptors.
+Regardless of how nicotine is absorbed, once this chemical enters the bloodstream, it circulates throughout the body and travels to the brain, where it crosses the blood-brain barrier.
+Once in the brain, nicotine binds to and activates receptors called the cholinergic receptors.

-These cholinergic receptors are present in the brain as well as in other areas such as the muscles, heart, adrenal glands and other vital organs.
-Normally, these receptors are activated by the neurotransmitter acetylcholine which is produced at nerve endings in the brain and in the nerves of the peripheral nervous system.
+Cholinergic receptors are primarily present in the brain, but can also be found in other areas such as the muscles, heart, adrenal glands and other vital organs.
+Normally, these receptors are activated by the neurotransmitter acetylcholine, which is produced at both nerve endings in the brain as well as nerves of the peripheral nervous system (PNS).

-Once this happens, the affected person needs to use nicotine regularly to maintain normal brain function.
+Once an individual begins to develop tolerance to nicotine, the affected person needs to use nicotine regularly to maintain normal brain function.
 If the level of nicotine falls, the smoker may experience unpleasant withdrawal symptoms that lead to them "topping up" their nicotine levels by smoking again.
-Because of its highly addictive properties, smoking is considered by the American Heart Association to be one of the hardest addictions to break.
+Because of its highly addictive properties, the American Heart Association has declared the smoking of tobacco products to be one of the hardest addictions to break.